Progress Bar

 Process name

-Place a process name above the progress bar:
+Show the name of the operation being performed above the progress bar:

 If the vertical space is limited, place the process name with a colon on the left: